Mohsin Fadzli Samsuri

-Mohsin Fadzli Samsuri (30 November 1945 – 10 March 2022) was the Member of the Parliament of Malaysia for the Bagan Serai constituency in Perak from 2008 to 2013.
+Mohsin Fadzli Samsuri (30 November 1945 – 10 March 2022) was a Malaysian politician who served as the Member of Parliament (MP) for Bagan Serai from March 2008 to May 2013.
+He was an independent and a member of the People's Justice Party (PKR), a component party of formerly Pakatan Rakyat (PR) coalition.

-Mohsin was elected to Parliament in the 2008 election, winning the seat of Bagan Serai from UMNO deputy Minister Zainal Abidin Zin.
+Mohsin was elected to Parliament in the 2008 general election, winning the seat of Bagan Serai from Deputy Minister Zainal Abidin Zin of Barisan Nasional (BN).
 He was elected on the ticket of the People's Justice Party (PKR) but quit the party in March 2010 to sit as an independent, saying he felt "betrayed and sabotaged".
 His resignation from PKR followed the resignations of fellow PKR members of parliament Zahrain Mohamed Hashim and Tan Tee Beng.
 He did not contest the 2013 election.